-Bullying (including cyberbullying) may be seen as deliberately hurtful behaviour, usually repeated or sustained over a period of time, where it is difficult for those being bullied to defend themselves.
-The bully may often be another young person.
+Bullying (including online bullying, for example via text or social media) may be seen as deliberately hurtful behaviour, usually repeated or sustained over a period of time, where it is difficult for those being bullied to defend themselves.
+The bully is often another young person.
 Although anyone can be the target of bullying, victims are typically shy, sensitive and perhaps anxious or insecure.
-Sometimes they are singled out for physical reasons - being overweight, physically small, having a disability or belonging to a different race, faith or culture.
+Sometimes they are singled out for physical reasons - being overweight or physically small, being gay or lesbian, having a disability or belonging to a different race, faith or culture.